 Kerstin holds a B.S. in Biology from Texas Woman’s University and became a true native plant enthusiast while employed as the Plant Ecology and Ecology Instructional Assistant at Texas State University.
 After school, while raising her kids in Austin, she served as the co-chair and teacher for their school’s organic garden program and volunteered her time and effort to restore the local neighborhood pond with her neighborhood’s Trees for Trails program.
 Kerstin worked as a grower for Harlequin’s Gardens Wholesale Nursery where she developed an intimate knowledge of beneficial, Colorado-adapted plants and a passion for ecological restoration.
 Her fascination with Permaculture design is inspired by her own children and her hopes they will grow up and into a sustainable, biologically diverse, bountiful environment.

-With help from a dedicated community of permaculture and plant lovers from around Boulder County.
+With help from two trucks affectionally called Big Red and Gray Mabel and a talented community of permaculture and plant lovers from around Boulder County.